sagar1024/LearnerPro/README.md

-# LEARNERPRO - Student Performance Prediction
+# LEARNERPRO - Academic Performance Prediction

 This web application predicts the end result percentage of students based on their Continuous Internal Assessment (CIA) scores and Mid Semester Examination scores.
 It utilizes a Linear Regression model trained on historical student performance data.